TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Experiments

 For the \textbf{KAIST} dataset, we adopt Faster R-CNN with VGG-16~\cite{vgg} as the baseline detector, following the practices in~\cite{illuminationaware, halffusion, GUAN2019148, cian, msds, arcnn, dcmnet, lgfapf}.
 To evaluate the performance of detectors, we calculate the log-average miss rate (MR)~\cite{piotr} using a commonly-used toolbox provided in~\cite{msds}.
 A lower MR indicates better detection performance.

 For the \textbf{LLVIP} dataset, we use Faster R-CNN with ResNet-50~\cite{resnet} and YOLOv5-Large~\cite{yolov5} as the baseline detectors, following the practices in~\cite{detfusion, dcmnet, llvip}.
-Model performance is evaluated using the average precision metric, with $\text{AP}^{\rm IoU=.50}$ and $\text{AP}^{\rm IoU=.75}$ denoting the average precision at $ \rm IoU=0.50 $ and $\rm IoU=0.75 $, respectively.
+We note that YOLOv5 is trained for 100 epochs.
+Model performance is evaluated using the average precision metric, with AP50 denoting the average precision at $ \rm IoU=0.50 $.
 The AP is calculated by averaging over 10 IoU thresholds ranging from 0.50 to 0.95 with 0.05 interval.
 A higher AP indicates better detection performance.

+For the \textbf{FLIR} dataset, we use Faster R-CNN~\cite{fasterrcnn} as the baseline detector and AP as the evaluation metric.
+We use Swin-Transformer-Tiny~\cite{swin} as the backbone network and AdamW as the optimizer.
+We set the initial learning rate to $\text{10}^{\text{-4}}$, and use random horizontal flipping and random cropping as data augmentation techniques, following the implementations in previous state-of-the-art work~\cite{IGT}.

+For the \textbf{M3FD} dataset, we use YOLOv5-Small~\cite{yolov5} as the baseline detector and AP as the evaluation metric.
+We train YOLOv5-Small for 36 epochs.
+We re-implement all comparative approaches using the same data split for a fair comparison.
+For image fusion-based approaches, we first generate fused images based on their codes, then train YOLOv5-Small using the same settings as our method.